awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders-admin.md

 bucket-name/user/custom/user-id-SHA-256-hash/
 ```

 Where `bucket-name` is in the format shown in [Amazon S3 Bucket Storage](#home-folders-s3) and `user-id-SHA-256-hash` is the user\-specific folder name created using a lower case SHA\-256 hash hexadecimal string generated from the `UserId` value passed to the CreateStreamingURL API operation or `create-streaming-url` command\.
-For more information, see [CreateStreamingURL](http://docs.aws.amazon.com/appstream2/latest/APIReference/API_CreateStreamingURL.html) in the *Amazon AppStream 2\.0 API Reference* and [create\-streaming\-url](http://docs.aws.amazon.com/cli/latest/reference/appstream/create-streaming-url.html) in the *AWS Command Line Interface Reference*\.
+For more information, see [CreateStreamingURL](http://docs.aws.amazon.com/appstream2/latest/APIReference/API_CreateStreamingURL.html) in the *Amazon AppStream 2\.0 API Reference* and [create\-streaming\-url](http://docs.aws.amazon.com/cli/latest/reference/appstream/create-streaming-url.html) in the *AWS CLI Command Reference*\.

 The following example folder structure applies to session access using the API or CLI with a `UserId` testuser@mydomain\.com, account id 123456789012 in region us\-west\-2: